Berkeley is seeing more new housing than other Bay Area cities, but could still feel a nationwide construction slump.

 The idea of modular housing units built to house those without homes is set to be considered by the City Council Jan.
 24.

-Transferring development rights to allow for taller buildings.
+City council members talk to Cynthia Kroll, ABAG’s chief economist, at a special meeting to consider affordable housing issues in Berkeley.
+Photo: Frances Dinkelspiel Transferring development rights to allow for taller buildings.
 Increasing the amount of affordable housing required for large developments.
-Offering developers a discount if they pay into the Housing Trust Fund at the beginning of the development process rather than the end.
-Read more about Berkeley affordable housing.
-These were some of the ideas tossed around Tuesday night […]
+Offering developers a discount if they pay into the Housing Trust Fund at the beginning […]

-Berkeley’s zoning board approved two largely car-free buildings Thursday set to add 92 new residential units to the city’s housing stock.
-Both of the projects — 70 units on Telegraph Avenue and 22 units on Shattuck Avenue — were proposed by Patrick Kennedy’s Berkeley-based Panoramic Interests.
-The Telegraph project, dubbed The Nexus, is set to […]
+The Nexus at 2539 Telegraph Ave. has been approved.
+Image: Lowney Architecture Berkeley’s zoning board approved two largely car-free buildings Thursday set to add 92 new residential units to the city’s housing stock.
+Both of the projects — 70 units on Telegraph Avenue and 22 units on Shattuck Avenue — were proposed by Patrick Kennedy’s […]